Section 75 Refunds

-It's a vital law made in the 1970s which means your credit card company must take responsibility if things go wrong with a purchase.
+It's an important UK consumer protection law made in the 1970s that means your credit provider must take the same responsibility as the retailer if things go wrong with a purchase.
 In a nutshell...

-Pay for something costing between £100 and £30,000 on a credit card and the card issuer's equally liable if something goes wrong.
+Pay for something costing more than £100 and up to £30,000 on credit and the provider's equally liable if something goes wrong.

-This isn't the credit card company being nice.
-It's a legal protection put in place so that you're never in the position of paying debt for something you didn't receive or wasn't as it should've been.
-Whether it's a flight, kitchen, computer or anything else, pay on the card and the card company's responsible too.
+This isn't the credit provider being nice.
+It's a legal protection put in place so that you're never in the position of paying off debt for something you didn't receive or wasn't as it should've been.
+Whether it's a flight, kitchen, computer or anything else, pay on a credit card, store card or with store instalment credit, and the credit provider's responsible too.

 (2) Subject to any agreement between them, the creditor shall be entitled to be indemnified by the supplier for loss suffered by the creditor in satisfying his liability under sub-section (1), including costs reasonably incurred by him in defending proceedings instituted by the debtor.